merondun/CytoSee/README.md

 ```
 conda config --add channels heritabilities
-conda create -n CytoSeen cytoseen
+conda create -n CytoSeen cytoseen -y
 conda activate CytoSeen

 # Now, we must copy the R and Rmd files into the bin directory so they are in our path within this env
+# These paths will need to be modified on win and osx!
 cp $CONDA_PREFIX/lib/python3.11/site-packages/cytoseen/render_report.R $CONDA_PREFIX/bin/
 cp $CONDA_PREFIX/lib/python3.11/site-packages/cytoseen/cytoseen.Rmd $CONDA_PREFIX/bin/
 chmod +x $CONDA_PREFIX/bin/*
 ```

-:warning: **IMPORTANT!!!**: the command `cytoseen` needs access to two scripts in your $PATH: `render_report.R` and `cytoseen.Rmd`.
-Ensure you `cp` them above to add them into your environment's path, or grab from the git repo into your current working directory.
+:warning: **IMPORTANT!!!**: the command `cytoseen` needs access to two scripts: `render_report.R` and `cytoseen.Rmd`.
+Ensure you `cp` them above to add them into your environment's path, **or** simply copy them to your current directory as it will scan for those files.
+It was successful you can `render_report.R -h`.

 You should be able to call the program with: